cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 $ npm install ts-proto protoc --save-dev
 ```

-You can confirm the version you get.
-The executable is actually a bit hidden in `./node_modules/protoc/protoc/bin/protoc`:
+You can confirm the version you received.
+The executable is actually slightly hidden in `./node_modules/protoc/protoc/bin/protoc`:

 ```sh
 $ ./node_modules/protoc/protoc/bin/protoc --version